-Our service corps program provides opportunities for skilled professionals to volunteer their expertise and experience, and for nonprofits to tap into the tremendous wealth of resources available in our communities.
+Our service corps program provides opportunities for skilled professionals to volunteer their expertise and experience, and for nonprofits to tap into the skills of professionals in our communities.

 You're In Good Company

 come from a wide range of professional backgrounds in government, business, health care, education, and the nonprofit sector.
 Most have experience in senior leadership roles, and are currently in the workforce.
-Only about 20% of our 400+ members are retired.
+Only about 20% of our more than 500 members are retired.